ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/sql-replication/basics.markdown

 {WARNING:Performance}

-For performance reasons, it is advisable to have a secondary (or primary) index for document key in SQL Tables (in the example above for `Orders.Id` and `OrderLines.OrderId`).
+For performance reasons, it is required to have a secondary (or primary) index for document key in SQL Tables (in the example above for `Orders.Id` and `OrderLines.OrderId`).
 Otherwise, especially at scale, performance degradation may occur.

 {WARNING/}